pawelprimus/pawelprimus/README.md

 ## 🚀 My Projects

-### Eldorado - justjoin.in offer amount scrapper - [Live Site](https://eldorado.byst.re/)
+### Eldorado - justjoin.it offer amount scrapper - [Live Site](https://eldorado.byst.re/)
 A web scraper that tracks the number of job offers on justjoin.it and displays the data in a diagram.
 - Hosted on VPS - [MIKR.US](https://mikr.us/?r=c12f3d8a)
 - Github repo   - [Repository](https://github.com/pawelprimus/is-eldorado)

 ### IApp - Created for the [100commitow.pl](https://100commitow.pl/) challenge
-The goal was to commit code for 100 consecutive days.
-[Repository](https://github.com/pawelprimus/IApp)
+The goal of the event was to commit code for 100 consecutive days.
+Here you can check more info about project and code - [Repository](https://github.com/pawelprimus/IApp)

 <!--